dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

 src="https://www.youtube.com/embed/WkNp56UZax4" frameborder="0"
 allow="autoplay; encrypted-media" allowfullscreen></iframe>

 <a name="a-witches-brew-of-transgenerational-sociophysical-churn" />

 ### [A Witches Brew of Transgenerational Sociophysical Churn](#a-witches-brew-of-transgenerational-sociophysical-churn)

+> While reading this, reflect critically on what herein is reality and
+> what is merely metaphor.
+Most of alchemy proceeds through metaphor,
+> but if it just ended at that and didn't affect reality, no one would
+> engage in it because it would be chaotic evil, which always leads to
+> ruin.

-- this is all a dark ritual where people's sociophysical potential energy is harvested through their ignorance, their obedience, their constraint to sin and their will to use others for their gain.
+This is all an ad hoc decentralized dark ritual where sociophysical potential energy is harvested through people's ignorance, their obedience, their constraint by sin and their will to use others for their gain.
 Then, the naked truth of these horrors serves to shock the world into rationalization or suppression of that truth.

-  - critical to these ad hoc, power magnification rituals is the transgenerational piece: by the time Anti-Santa Moloch's coming through town again to eat your babies like a drunk Krampus on fire, everyone seems to have forgotten about the last time Moloch came to town.
-No, sadly, Rudolph ... didn't make it.
+Why is it so hard to remember?
+If this really happens, how can we ever forget?!
+The transgenerational components are critical to this ritualized power magnification: by the time Anti-Santa Moloch's coming to town again to eat your babies like a drunk Krampus on fire, everyone seems to have forgotten about the last time Moloch came to town.
+No, sadly, Rudolph ... doesn't make it.

-  - Why do these dark, Ouroborosian rituals persist from culture to culture?
+Why do these dark, Ouroborosian rituals persist from culture to culture?
 The tragic, heart-wrenching truth is that these processes do generate power via systematic karmic obfuscation.
 As starkly as it contrasts my sardonic humor above, I literally want to burst into tears writing this.
 It is evil so dark, you hope that your children and their children never learn about it, even if their own lives are torn apart to be fed to this Beast that re-emerges whenever power magnifies itself.

+You want the truth?
+The truth is that the world is a (dark) place, where good people are willing to engage in evil acts, or at least look the other way, considering these evil acts to be the price paid to defend whatever it is they consider to be good.
+They don't have any better ideas for their enemies other than to alchemically harvest them for their sociophysical energy.

 > Thank God I haven't lost my sense of humor trying to drag this
 > darkness down to Hell with me.
 If you're cut off from society and